-- Surrounds and Southern Anglesey Estatelands Special Landscape Areas extend into the NLCA.
-Overall, the NLCA is considered to be of Medium-Low value. - 7.44 The susceptibility of NLCA02 to the type of development proposed is considered to be Medium-Low as the key characteristic features would have some scope to accommodate the type of development proposed without undue consequences on its overall integrity. - 7.45 NLCA02 is therefore assessed as being of Medium-Low sensitivity to the type of development proposed. - County Landscape Character - 7.46 The Anglesey Landscape Strategy^{vi} identifies the Site as falling within two County Landscape Character Areas (LCA): LCA 5: North West Anglesey and LCA 17: West Central Anglesey, as illustrated on Figure 7.4: Landscape Character Plan. - 7.47 The Landscape Sensitivity and Capacity Assessment^{vii} was commissioned by Isle of Anglesey, Gwynedd and Snowdonia National Park in response to the growing pressure on the landscape for development within the landscapes of the Isle of Anglesey, Gwynedd and Snowdonia National Park, including renewable energy developments for wind energy and field-scale solar PV energy, as well as transmission infrastructure and tourism.
-This is a strategic study and is not prescriptive at an individual site level. - LCA 5: North West Anglesey - 7.48 County LCA 5: North West Anglesey comprises the north west of Anglesey from Cemaes down to the A5/A55 corridor between Valley and Caergeiliog, including Llyn Alaw, but excluding the coastline.
+- 7.47 The Anglesey Landscape Strategyvi identifies the Site as falling within two County Landscape Character Areas (LCA): LCA 5: North West Anglesey and LCA 17: West Central Anglesey, as illustrated on Figure 7.4: Landscape Character Plan. - 7.48 The Landscape Sensitivity and Capacity Assessmentvii was commissioned by Isle of Anglesey, Gwynedd and Snowdonia (now Eryri) National Park in response to the growing pressure on the landscape for development within the landscapes of the Isle of Anglesey, Gwynedd and Snowdonia National Park, including renewable energy developments for wind energy and field-scale solar PV energy, as well as transmission infrastructure and tourism.
+This is a strategic study and is not prescriptive at an individual site level.

+LCA 5: North West Anglesey

+- 7.49 County LCA 5: North West Anglesey comprises the north west of Anglesey from Cemaes down to the A5/A55 corridor between Valley and Caergeiliog, including Llyn Alaw, but excluding the coastline.
 The key feature of the North West Anglesey LCA is the extensive drumlin field.
 The hillocks are described as trending in a south-west to north-east direction and the majority of the landscape is characterised by improved grassland, although there are a number of marshy grasslands amongst the drumlins.
 There are also areas of scattered rocky outcrops.
 The LCA also contains the largest water body on the island: Llyn Alaw reservoir.
 The Afon Alaw is associated with the Mabinogion, a legend central to Welsh culture.
 The western edge of the LCA is formed by the A5 corridor.
-Another distinctive feature is the development of windfarms, particularly to the north of Llyn Alaw, which continues the established relationship of windmills and wind energy on Anglesey. - 7.49 The Landscape Sensitivity and Capacity Assessment identifies LCA 5: North West Anglesey as being of Medium sensitivity to field scale solar PV energy.
-Medium sensitivity is defined by the Assessment as 'some of the key characteristics and qualities of the landscape are sensitive to change from the type and scale of development being assessed'. - 7.50 Key characteristics of the LCA are defined as: - 'Medium scale, open landscape - Extensive drumlin fields with scattered rocky outcrops - Historic association with wind energy development from windmills to more recent wind turbine developments'. - 7.51 The overall sensitivity description with respect to field-scale solar PV energy developments for LCA 5: North West Anglesey states:
+Another distinctive feature is the development of windfarms, particularly to the north of Llyn Alaw, which continues the established relationship of windmills and wind energy on Anglesey. - 7.50 The Landscape Sensitivity and Capacity Assessment identifies LCA 5: North West Anglesey as being of Medium sensitivity to field scale solar PV energy.
+Medium sensitivity is defined by the Assessment as 'some of the key characteristics and qualities of the landscape are sensitive to change from the type and scale of development being assessed'. - 7.51 Key characteristics of the LCA are defined as: - Medium scale, open landscape - Extensive drumlin fields with scattered rocky outcrops

+- Historic association with wind energy development from windmills to more recent wind turbine developments'. - 7.52 The overall sensitivity description with respect to field-scale solar PV energy developments for LCA 5: North West Anglesey states: